opendocsg/opendoc-supreme-court-practice-directions-2021/PART-03-Electronic Filing and Service.md

 (7) An application for substituted service by advertisement (in one issue of the Straits Times if the person to be served is literate in English, or one issue of the Straits Times and one issue of one of the main non-English language newspapers where his language literacy is unknown) should only be considered as a last resort and should contain evidence that the person to be served is literate in the language of the newspaper in which the advertisement will be placed.

-## 34. Endorsements on originating processes and other documents

 (1) Where it is necessary to include endorsements on any document, the directions in this paragraph shall apply.

 (2) Endorsements are normally made on originating processes and other documents to show renewal, amendments and authorisation for service of the document in question.
 Such endorsements on originating processes and